Leading and Caring for Children

 The three ways of responding to what a child says have a natural sequence from light to heavy.

-One minor correction to the convention.
+One minor addition to the convention.
 It’s best to avoid starting with #1, the paraphrase, if the child’s topic is something rather mundane or obvious.
 A paraphrase in that case would be also mundane or obvious.
 Sometimes what a child says is already a complete thought, fully expressed, not needing development.
 For example,

 “I’m hungry.”